Mastering the Line of Credit: A Comprehensive Guide

 Interest Savings

-Unlike a lump sum loan, where interest accrues on the entire borrowed amount, a line of credit allows borrowers to pay interest only on the amount they use.
-This targeted borrowing can result in substantial interest savings over time.
+Unlike a traditional loan, where interest accrues on the full amount, a line of credit charges interest only on the amount utilized, leading to potential savings.

 Emergency Fund